twollnik/YETI/docs/user/pm_non_exhaust_strategy.rst

 It uses a global assumption about the load_factor for trucks.
 You need to specify the assumed load_factor in the configuration file as a number between 0 and 1.

-The Strategy calculates total suspended particles (TSP), PM10, and PM25 emissions independently for tyre wear, brake wear, and road surface emissions.
-Then it will add up the emissions from all sources to obtain total PM non-exhaust emissions for TSP, PM10, and PM25.
+This Strategy calculates total suspended particles (TSP), PM10, and PM25 emissions independently for tyre wear, brake wear, and road surface emissions.
+Then it will add up the emissions from all sources to obtain total PM non-exhaust emissions for TSP, PM10, and PM25 and output the result.

 Output of a model run with this Strategy are three csv files: